Plas Kynaston Hall, Cefn Mawr

 Plas Kynaston once belonged to Sir John Kynaston Powell (1753-1822), MP for Shropshire for 38 years.
 He was one of the originators of the planned canal between the Dee and Severn, for which the spectacular Pontcysyllte aqueduct was constructed near the Plas Kynaston estate.
-To supply the structure’s iron spans, innovative ironmaster William Hazledine leased the estate and set up a foundry there.
+To supply the iron spans for that aqueduct and the iron trough for Chirk aqueduct, innovative ironmaster William Hazledine leased the estate and set up a foundry there.
 A branch canal carried castings from the foundry to the aqueduct site.

 Plas Kynaston Hall was partly rebuilt in the early 19th century.
 Later in that century it was home to members of the Jones family.
 Humphrey Jones, a corn merchant, was only 32 years old when he died at the hall in 1888.
 In 1897 the newly formed Deva Orchestral Society, comprising 27 musicians, began to rehearse at the hall, courtesy of Mr E Ll Jones.